CA Anuj Gupta

-1. in the case of any sum payable to a non-resident Indian,
+1. In case of any sum payable to a non-resident Indian,

-2. being any sum representing consideration for the transfer by him of any foreign exchange asset,
+2. Such sum represents consideration for the transfer by him of any foreign exchange asset,

-3. which is not a short-term capital asset,
+3. The said foreign exchange asset is not a short-term capital asset,

-4. the authorised dealer responsible for remitting such sum to the non-resident Indian or for crediting such sum to his Non-resident (External) Account shall be person responsible for deducting TDS.
+4. The authorised person responsible for remitting such sum to the non-resident Indian or for crediting such sum to his Non-resident (External) Account shall be person responsible for deducting TDS.

 So in the present case it is pretty clear that the sum being paid is for a foreign exchange asset, which is not a short term capital asset.
-Hence Authorised Dealer and the not the Indian Company paying the sum to NRI on buyback of shares shall be responsible for deducting TDS u/s 195.
+Hence Authorised Person paying the sum to NRI on buyback of shares shall be responsible for deducting TDS u/s 195.